ryanyuyu/SOCVR-RoomInformation/README.md

 Members of chat have made some user scripts to help make your life easier (or just more enjoyable).

-* [Shortcut keys](https://github.com/SO-Close-Vote-Reviewers/UserScripts/blob/master/CloseVoteShortcuts.user.js) - A script that allows a user to use the number keys to click review buttons, speeding up review time.
+* [Shortcut keys](https://rawgit.com/SO-Close-Vote-Reviewers/UserScripts/master/CloseVoteShortcuts.user.js) - A script that allows a user to use the number keys to click review buttons, speeding up review time.
-* [Confetti chat messages](https://github.com/SO-Close-Vote-Reviewers/UserScripts/blob/master/ChatRoomConfetti.user.js) - Makes confetti appear on the screen when a type of message is said in chat (alpha status)
+* [Confetti chat messages](https://rawgit.com/SO-Close-Vote-Reviewers/UserScripts/master/ChatRoomConfetti.user.js) - Makes confetti appear on the screen when a type of message is said in chat (alpha status)
-* [Bot Commands Auto-complete](https://github.com/SO-Close-Vote-Reviewers/UserScripts/blob/master/BotCommands.user.js) - Auto completes commands for the chat bot.
+* [Bot Commands Auto-complete](https://rawgit.com/SO-Close-Vote-Reviewers/UserScripts/master/BotCommands.user.js) - Auto completes commands for the chat bot.
+* [SO Close Vote Request Generator](https://rawgit.com/SO-Close-Vote-Reviewers/UserScripts/master/SECloseVoteRequestGenerator.user.js) - A script that sends a <kbd>cv-pls</kbd> message to the chatroom for the post you are currently viewing. ([Documentation](https://github.com/SO-Close-Vote-Reviewers/UserScripts#so-close-vote-request-generator))

 We have a chat bot that you can play around with and help keep track of our activites.
 You can find the code base [here](https://github.com/SO-Close-Vote-Reviewers/SOCVR-Chatbot).
 The bot's name is `Closey`; hop in the room and type `@Closey help`.

 The following is the Stack Exchange Data Exporter query we use for deteriming which tags to focus on: [Tags that can be cleared of votes](http://data.stackexchange.com/stackoverflow/query/236526/tags-that-can-be-cleared-of-votes)

 You can see the day-to-day progress of the size of the close vote [from this neat online graph](http://hichris.erwaysoftware.com/closegraph.php).
 An explination for the drops each day can be found on [this MSO post](http://meta.stackoverflow.com/questions/252584/enough-fuzzying-lets-let-everything-into-the-close-queue-and-age-out-questions).

+Other favorite tools & user scripts that are popular with our regulars:

+* [AutoReviewComments](http://stackapps.com/questions/2116/autoreviewcomments-pro-forma-comments-for-se) - This script adds a little 'auto' link next to all comments boxes.
+When you click the link, you see a popup with configurable auto-comments (canned responses), which you can easily click to insert.
+* [Stack Exchange Editor Toolkit](http://stackapps.com/questions/4899/stack-exchange-editor-toolkit) - One-click automatic editing & edit comments for very common crud.

 ----